keelezibel/keelezibel.github.io/finance/_posts/2018-07-13-Intro to Forex Trading (Basics).1.md

 Pip stands for Point in Percentage.
 It is usually 4 decimal places except for Japanese Yen pairs which are typically 2 decimals.

+Bid price is the selling price.
+Ask price is the buying price.
+Usually, bid price < ask price.

+Spread is the difference between bid and ask prices.
+This is where brokers earn their "commissions".

+## Lot Size
+Standard lot (100,000 units)
+Mini lot (10,000 units)
+Micro lot (1,000 units)
+Nano lot (< 1,000 units)

+## Types of forex orders
+1. Market
+Enters market immediately at the ask price.
+2. Limit
+Enters market at specified price.
+3. Stop
+Enters market when it moves in your favor.
+4. Stop loss
+Leaves market when it moves against you.